 - Overused words.
 A great grammar checker will tell you if there are overused words in your text.
 Alternating words is a great way of making sure your article has more variation.

 Each entry in our handpicked list of best grammar checkers is capable of doing all of these things.
 Now, let’s see what else makes them unique and how they make editing more convenient for you.

-We’ve put Grammarly as the best grammar cheker many reasons.
-First of all, it is the most widely used grammar checker on the internet with 6.9 millions active daily users.
+We’ve put Grammarly as the best grammar checker for many reasons.
+First of all, it is the most widely used grammar checker on the internet with 20 million people using the online grammar checker.